Manaea, Athletics win 3-1, send Tigers to 100th loss

 OAKLAND, Calif.
+(AP) — Sean Manaea realizes he will need time to regain arm strength.
+Until he does, he is comfortable relying on a deceptive delivery and sneaky fastball.

-(AP) — Sean Manaea matched his career high by striking out 10 in his second start following shoulder surgery, and the Oakland Athletics beat Detroit 3-1 on Sunday to give the Tigers their first 100-loss season since 2003.
+Manaea matched his career high by striking out 10 in his second start following shoulder surgery, and the Oakland Athletics beat Detroit 3-1 on Sunday to give the Tigers their first 100-loss season since 2003.

+“I’m trying to throw hard again but if it’s not there, it’s more about the conviction that I have with my pitches,” Manaea said.
+“I got a couple swings and misses with 89 mph.
+If that’s what it takes then that’s what I’ve got.
+I can’t be greedy and be upset that I’m not throwing 95, 97.
+I’m just working with what I’ve got.”

 Manaea (1-0) pitched five scoreless innings against the New York Yankees on Sept.
 1, his first big league outing since winning at Minnesota on Aug.
 24 last year.